NebraLtd/hm-block-tracker/snapshotter/README.md

+# Snapshotter

+This rough guide provides instructions on how to configure a GCP instance for spitting out snapshots to GCS on crontab.
+We will use this to provide private snapshots to Nebra customers for faster syncing than the upstream blessed snapshots.

+## Installation
-## VM Installation
+### VM Installation

 - Create new VM in GCP
-  + I found 2GB RAM caused heap size reached error during snapshot, so upped instance size to 8GB RAM (e2-standard-2)
+  + I found 2GB RAM caused heap size reached error during snapshot, so upped instance size to 4GB RAM (e2-medium)
   + Ubuntu 20.04 LTS used, but below instructions probably work with most recent Debian variants.
 - Update OS
   + sudo su